cashubtc/nuts/XX.md

 "receiver" | 100    |     1
 "sender"   | 100    |     0
 "sender"   | 100    |     1
-...
+... followed by the 10-sat outputs ...
 ```

 > [!NOTE]
-> If you have a vector of Charlie's outputs, ordered by amount and index, and then you append
+> If you have a vector of Charlie's outputs, ordered by increasing amount and index,
-> Alice's similarly ordered,
+> and then you append Alice's similarly ordered,
 > then you can apply a _stable sort_, such as Rust's `all_outputs.sort_by_key(|(output, _)| output.amount)` or Python's `sorted(all_outputs, key = lambma o: o.amount` to get the required ordering.

 Alice then signs this (SIG_ALL).
 Alice can then send three pieces of data to Charlie: the `channel_id`, the balance for Charlie, and her signature.

 As already mentioned, Alice must send the full set of channel parameters to Charlie in the first payment - if she hasn't already sent them beforehard -
 but after this it is sufficient for her to send those three pieces of data.